Chesterton Mill: A Brief History

 Traditionally such places have been schools, churches, pubs, parks and cafés, but they have also been iconic local business and institutions.
 One such place was Chesterton Mill, which thrived for over 100 years from the late 1840s producing grain and flour for Cambridge bakeries, delivered to the city by horse and cart.

-Since the mid-1980s the site has housed various local businesses and now in 2020 it is being transformed again to tap into the city’s need for dynamic and stylish working space to house its burgeoning creative and tech-led businesses and freelance communities.
+Since the mid-1980s the site has housed various local businesses and in 2020 it was transformed again to tap into the city’s need for dynamic and stylish working space to house its burgeoning creative and tech-led businesses and freelance communities.

-With a nod to the heritage of the site and the industry that took place here for over a century we are proud to be launching the city’s first winery here, in the basement of the Grade II listed windmill.
+With a nod to the heritage of the site and the industry that took place here for over a century we are proud to run the city’s first winery here, in the basement of the Grade II listed windmill.